Lionsberg/lionsberg-wiki/Lionsberg Community Information/Frequently Asked Questions/FAQ - Why Is Jordan Running For President? Doesn't That Put This All In Jeopardy?.md

 Jordan realized that even if a global community of good will arose and united, they would come face to face with tragedy and malevolence that would require global logistical capabilities to address.

-Further, Jordan became increasingly aware of the extent to which the largest power structures on earth, including the United States Government, had grown corrupted and were acting in ways that were antithetical to the [[Meta Goal]] shared by [[All]].
+Further, Jordan became increasingly aware of the extent to which the largest power structures on earth, including the United States government, had grown corrupted and were acting in ways that were antithetical to our shared goals and values.

-Additionally, the community became increasingly aware of the [[Time]] frame within which major progress on the [[Critical Path]] towards the Goal had to be made (7 years).
+Additionally, the community became increasingly aware of the [[Time]] frame within which major progress on the [[Critical Path]] towards the Goal had to be made (~7 years).

 Although it seems impossible, when Jordan and advisors looked at a total program of action that included: